StrikerX3/TCPRelay.NET/README.md

 ---

-**Problem:** When I run TCPRelay, a command prompt window appears and immediately closes.
-If I try to run it from the command line, it says that the command was not recognized.

-**Solution:** You do not have Java installed or it's not properly configured.
-First, download the latest JRE (Java Runtime Environment) from [Oracle](http://www.oracle.com/technetwork/java/javase/downloads/jre-7u3-download-1501631.html).
-Don't forget to accept the license and pick the correct version for your OS.
-Follow the installer instructions.
-When done, open a new command prompt window and type `java -version`.
-Something like this should come out:

-    java version "1.6.0_25"
-    Java(TM) SE Runtime Environment (build 1.6.0_25-b06)
-    Java HotSpot(TM) 64-Bit Server VM (build 20.0-b11, mixed mode)

-If it says that the command was not recognized, you will have to add Java to the PATH variable on your system.
-To do so, first find the installation path of your JRE (typically C:\Program Files\Java\jre###).
-Copy it for later.

-Open the System Properties window (on Windows 7, right-click the *Computer* option in the Start menu, select *Properties*, then click *Advanced system configurations* on the left bar).
-Click the *Environment variables* button at the bottom of the window.

-Go through the second list and look for the variable named *Path*.
-Choose it, click *Edit* below the list and append `;<your JRE path>\bin`.
-Don't forget the semicolon!
-Now click OK on everything, open a new command prompt and test the `java -version` command again.

----

 **Problem:** I cannot type anything in the TCPRelay console window.

 **Solution:** The TCPRelay console window does not accept input.
 If you wish to pass parameters to it, you have to open a command prompt, navigate to its folder and then run TCPRelay with the desired parameters.